awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 1. Open the AWS CLI\.

-1. Depending on whether you are assigning the permission to an IAM user or group, run one of the following commands\.
+1. Depending on whether you're assigning the permission to an IAM user or group, run one of the following commands\.
    + **For an IAM user:**

 ------